-Interpol World is a global co-creation opportunity which engages the public and the private sector in a dialogue to foster collaboration for a safer world.
+Interpol World is a global co-creation opportunity that engages the public and the private sector in a dialogue to foster collaboration for a safer world.
 There were 52 speakers from 19 different counties and 8,000 public security professionals and commercial buyers from around the world.

 We were also there to share the way FotoWare helps solve crimes and give guidelines to people looking into building digital workflows.
 Our Product Marketing Manager, Radmila Milenkovich, presented at the Theater Session a workflow scenario that focused on how evidence goes from the camera to court, which is summarized below.

 Effective data entry and ingesting from various sources is key to the investigation process.
 Today, we can capture files from CCTV, forensics, or even the public, and with 5G being rolled out over the next few years, it will become a catalyst for the growth in digital evidence in many countries.
 Already, data is being gathered from bio-metrics, wearables, IoT, GIS, and even social media.
 It is no longer just documents, photos, and videos that serve as digital evidence.

 Successful investigations rely on an investigator's ability to connect the dots between many different types of digital evidence.
 With Digital Evidence Management, one can implement multiple input formats using one content ID.
 That will ensure that the asset maintains a standard size and quality while providing content management and workflow features.

 With the explosion of different sources and file formats, intelligence institutions need to ensure that evidence is trans-coded and transferred automatically.
-Statistics show that, on average, downloads of data takes law enforcement 6 to 8 months to review, according to Cellebrite, 2018.
+Statistics show that, on average, downloads of data take law enforcement 6 to 8 months to review, according to Cellebrite, 2018.
 This is far too long, and we need to ensure that the technology is capable of transferring evidence automatically.